Student Affairs Dedicates Reading Room to Professor Cheryl A. Wall

 “My mom was a very humble person, so I imagine that she would be somewhat surprised, too, that this was even possible,” Epps said.
 “I think she would be so happy that there is a space for students to go where they could learn more about, not even so much her work, but the work of other African American authors, in the hope that it will foster some inspiration and encourage them to want to become writers as well or pursue whatever they are passionate about.”

-The reading room will feature framed quotes by Wall:
+The reading room features framed quotes by Wall:

 “Scholarship is a collaborative enterprise.”